These new diseases spread by ticks, more and more numerous in France

 ” READ ALSO – Tick bite: what is the risk of developing Lyme disease?

-Anaplasmosis, which causes fevers and muscle pain, babesiosis, whose symptoms resemble those of malaria, or Crimean-Congo hemorrhagic fever are other diseases transmissible to humans whose incidence is little known because of their rarity, but which could gradually settle in the territory.
-Crimean-Congo fever is not yet present in France, but its vector, the tick Hyalommacirculates around the Mediterranean. « Migratory birds are suspected of bringing specimens back to France, which are currently safe because the seasons are not conducive to their development, but this could change in the years to come with global warming. »explains Nathalie Boulanger, entomologist specializing in infectious diseases and emerging diseases and professor of parasitology at the University of Strasbourg.
+Anaplasmosis, which causes fevers and muscle pain, babesiosis, whose symptoms resemble those of malaria, or Crimean-Congo hemorrhagic fever are other diseases transmissible to humans whose incidence is little known because of their rarity, but which might gradually settle in the territory.
+Crimean-Congo fever is not yet present in France, but its vector, the tick Hyalommacirculates around the Mediterranean. « Migratory birds are suspected of bringing specimens back to France, which are currently safe because the seasons are not conducive to their development, but this might change in the years to come with global warming. »explains Nathalie Boulanger, entomologist specializing in infectious diseases and emerging diseases and professor of parasitology at the University of Strasbourg.

 Ticks, good pathogen vectors

 Of the 900 species of ticks existing in the world, two of them predominate in France.
 The most common is the “sheep tick” (Ixodes ricinus)closely followed by the tick of the genus Dermacentor.
 Difficult to distinguish with the naked eye, or even to feel on the skin, these mites feed on the blood of various mammals, birds and reptiles.
 It is this particular mode of feeding which makes them very effective vectors of diseases.
-Adult female ticks can ingest up to 100 times their weight in blood over a period of about 10 days.
+Adult female ticks can ingest up to 100 times their weight in blood over a period of regarding 10 days.

 « The injection of anesthetic substances contained in the saliva of the ticks is a determining factor, because, by this means, any bite is painless, which allows them to go unnoticed »explains the Pr Yves Hansmann.
 Fortunately, not all ticks carry pathogens and their bites are mostly harmless. « Only 10 % to 15 % of ticks responsible for Lyme disease are actually infected.
-Moreover, we know that the transmission of the pathogenic bacteria by the tick generally takes place 24 hours after the start of the meal, so if we manage to remove theanimal early enough, hethere is no risk of disease transmission »specifies the Pr Hansman.
+Moreover, we know that the transmission of the pathogenic bacteria by the tick generally takes place 24 hours following the start of the meal, so if we manage to remove theanimal early enough, hethere is no risk of disease transmission »specifies the Pr Hansman.

 Why are there more and more ticks ?